jamesyang7/M-SVDD/README.md

 ---

+### Dataset
+The dataset used in this repository can be downloaded from [this link](https://entuedu-my.sharepoint.com/:u:/g/personal/yizhuo001_e_ntu_edu_sg/EbQAP08fM_5LvZqfEVBX7BUBNH7RfH1T1OE26DDRPsigow?e=gmIETT).
+The ROS bag containing all modality data will be uploaded soon.

+---
 ## Note
-The evaluation of the model on public datasets are presented in timeseries branch.
+- The evaluation of the model on public datasets are presented in timeseries branch.
 ___

 ## References